qojulia/QuantumOptics.jl-documentation/README.md

 * Make sure the correct version of **QuantumOptics.jl** is in the Julia searchpath.
 * Build **QuantumOptics.jl-examples**.
 Output will automatically be copied into `src/examples`.
 * Run `julia make.jl`.
-This will first generate the documentation as html files in the `build` directory.
-Then it will extract the html body of each site and add a jekyll *frontmatter*, which specifies the template that will be used by jekyll when building the documentation pages.
-The result of this process is stored in the the `postbuild` directory.
-Finally these files are also copied into `../QuantumOptics.jl-website/documentation`.
+This will generate the documentation in the build directory.